 What documents are required to process military education benefits?

 Visit Vets.gov to complete the Education Benefits Application, which generates a request for the Certificate of Eligibility (COE).
 Once approved for benefits, the VA will mail the COE to you within 6-8 weeks from submitting the application.
 A copy of the Certificate of Eligibility must be provided to Student Financial Services by mail, fax or emailed to email@example.com.

 What is the difference between active and non-active duty?

-Active duty service members serve the military full time and are not currently eligible for the YRP.
-Non-active duty service members are not currently serving the military in any capacity and are eligible for YPR at 100% per COE.
+Active Duty is in the military full time and is not currently eligible for the Yellow Ribbon Program (YRP).
+Non-Active Duty is someone who is not currently serving or no longer serving in any capacity of military service of the United states and is eligible for YRP if at 100% per the COE.

-You may be eligible if you have at least 90 days of aggregate active duty service after September 10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days.
-Learn more about the Post-9/11 GI Bill here.
+You are potentially eligible if you have at least 90 days of aggregate active duty service after Sept.10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
+Learn more about the Post-9/11 GI Bill.

-What is the current Monthly Housing Allowance (MHA)?
+What is the current tuition and fee payment rate, and Monthly Housing Allowance (MHA)?